Fitoussi/geo-my-wp/readme.txt

 = Powered By Google Maps API =
 GEO my WP takes full advantage of the powerful features of Google Maps API.
 Allows for simple and accurate geolocation using Google maps, address autocomplete, auto-locator and more.

+= LeafLet and OpenStreetMaps =
+Out of the box GEO my WP also supports LeafLet and OpenStreetMaps, which you can use instead of Google Maps.

 = Single Location widget and shortcode =
 Display map and location details of a single component, such as post or Buddypress member, any where on a page using shortcode or widget.